fleschutz/PowerShell/Docs/clean-repo.md

 ## clean-repo.ps1 - Cleans a Git repository from untracked files (including submodules)

-This script cleans a Git repository from untracked files (including submodules).
+This PowerShell script cleans a Git repository from untracked files (including submodules).

 ## Parameters
 ```powershell